Empress Nexus Venus: Club Venus (2023–2024)

-Empress Nexus Venus (2024–present)
+Empress Nexus Venus (2024–2026)

 Club Venus original incarnation Mariah May, Mina Shirakawa and Xia Brookside at Stardom American Dream 2024 in April 2024.

-On the first night of the 2023 Stardom Awards held on January 20, 2024, Waka Tsukiyama returned from an injury and teamed up with Mina Shirakawa in a losing effort against Maika and Hanako.
+On the first night of the 2023 Stardom Awards held on 20 January 2024, Waka Tsukiyama returned from an injury and teamed up with Mina Shirakawa in a losing effort against Maika and Hanako.
 After the bout concluded, Xena returned to Stardom and alongside Maika, Shirakawa, Tsukiyama and Hanako announced that they would be forming a new unit that would replace Club Venus.
-At New Year Stars in Sendai on January 27, 2024, Mina Shirakawa, Maika, Hanako and Waka Tsukiyama defeated Lady C, Utami Hayashishita, Saya Kamitani and AZM in an eight-woman tag team match.
+At New Year Stars in Sendai on 27 January 2024, Mina Shirakawa, Maika, Hanako and Waka Tsukiyama defeated Lady C, Utami Hayashishita, Saya Kamitani and AZM in an eight-woman tag team match.
 After picking up the victory, they announced the name of the new unit as Empress Nexus Venus (abbreviated as E Nexus V or ExV).
-At Stardom Supreme Fight 2024 on February 4, 2024, Shirakawa and Tsukiyama teamed up in a losing effort against Cosmic Angels (Tam Nakano and Yuna Mizumori).
-On March 30, Maika, Shirakawa and Xena won the Artist of Stardom Championship by defeating Abarenbo GE.
+At Stardom Supreme Fight 2024 on 4 February 2024, Shirakawa and Tsukiyama teamed up in a losing effort against Cosmic Angels (Tam Nakano and Yuna Mizumori).
+On 30 March, Maika, Shirakawa and Xena won the Artist of Stardom Championship by defeating Abarenbo GE.
 Waka Tsukiyama, Xena and Hanako represented the unit in the 2024 edition of the Cinderella Tournament with Xena scoring the best result by reaching the quarterfinals.
-At Stardom All Star Grand Queendom 2024 on April 27, Xena, Waka Tsukiyama and Hanako fell short to Syuri, Konami and Ami Sohrei, Mina Shirakawa wrestled Natsuko Tora into a no-contest, and Maika successfully defended the World of Stardom Championship against Momo Watanabe in a two out of three falls match.
-At Stardom American Dream 2025 on April 18, Shirakawa competed in her final Stardom match in a tag team match alongside Raychell Rose in a losing effort against Suzu Suzuki and Hazuki.
+At Stardom All Star Grand Queendom 2024 on 27 April, Xena, Waka Tsukiyama and Hanako fell short to Syuri, Konami and Ami Sohrei, Mina Shirakawa wrestled Natsuko Tora into a no-contest, and Maika successfully defended the World of Stardom Championship against Momo Watanabe in a two out of three falls match.
+At Stardom American Dream 2025 on 18 April, Shirakawa competed in her final Stardom match in a tag team match alongside Raychell Rose in a losing effort against Suzu Suzuki and Hazuki.

+At Stardom Supreme Fight 2026, the unit disbanded after Maika, Hanako, Xena, Waka Tsukiyama and Rian fell short to Mi Vida Loca's Suzu Suzuki, Rina Yamashita, Itsuki Aoki, and Akira Kurogane as a result of a 5-on-4 handicap unit dissolution elimination match.